-CUMIN can be dry roasted to bring out a nuttiness, which does mute the top piney notes.
-We recommend dry roasting small amounts as needed, as the seeds will begin to lose their flavours more quickly after roasting.
+SUGGESTED USES: CUMIN can be dry roasted to bring out a nuttiness, which does mute the top piney notes.
+We recommend dry roasting small amounts as needed.
+The seeds will begin to lose their flavours more quickly after roasting.
 Be cautious and use this spice sparingly in your cooking, as it can overpower the dish.

-SPICE TIP: If a dish is overspiced with cumin, then add the same amount of ground CORIANDER SEED seed to rebalance the dish!
+SPICE TIP: If a dish is over spiced with cumin, then add the same amount of ground CORIANDER SEED seed to help rebalance the dish!

 Indian Raita Recipe Video - YouTube